 Geography at Trinity can be studied through the School of Natural Sciences (other disciplines in the School are Botany, Geology and Zoology) or through the Joint Honours Programme via the Arts, Humanities and Social Sciences.
 Natural Sciences is one of the largest schools in the Faculty of Engineering, Mathematics and Science and conducts research, and Geography is taught via the 'Geography and Geoscience' programme.
 The Faculty of Arts, Humanities, and Social Sciences, encompasses a wide suite of subjects that can be studied alongside Geography with the option of majoring in Geography.
-Within the School of Natural Sciences, staff are engaged with solving some of the major challenges facing human society through our teaching, research and partnership with industry and policy development both nationally and globally.
-We currently accommodate ca. 46 academic staff, 30 support staff, 32 postdoctoral research fellows and over 100 graduate research students.
-We have an annual research income in excess of €4 million and produce an average of 150 publications per year.
-The School delivers eight undergraduate and four taught master's degree programmes in Smart and Sustainable Cities, Development Practice, Biodiversity and Conservation and Environmental Science.
+The School currently is home to 49 academic staff, 31 professional support staff, 35 research staff and manages seven undergraduate and four taught master's degree programmes.
+In addition, the school supports over 70 postgraduate research students spread throughout the four disciplines.
+As such, the School of Natural Sciences is one of few truly trans- and/or multi-disciplinary schools within College, incorporating and advancing a wide array of expertise across several diverse fields.